MLI-lab/ProPicker/README.md

     export TOMOTWIN_MODEL_FILE=/abs/path/to/tomotwin.pth
     ```

+## Usage
+There are two main workflows: prompt-based picking and fine-tuning:

-## Prompt-Based Picking
+### Workflow 1: Prompt-Based Picking

-We provide an example for prompt-based picking in the `TUTORIAL1:empiar10988_prompt_based_picking.ipynb` notebook, in which we pick ribosomes in the EMPIAR-10988 dataset.
+Prompt-based picking can be done via both the Python package and the CLI/GUI.
+We provide tutorials for both:

+- **Python Package Tutorial:** See the `TUTORIAL1:empiar10988_prompt_based_picking.ipynb` notebook.

+- **GUI/CLI Tutorial:** See the our [quickstart](gui_tutorial/README.md).

-## Fine-Tuning ProPicker
+### Workflow 2: Fine-Tuning ProPicker

-An example for fine-tuning ProPicker on the EMPIAR-10988 dataset is provided in the `TUTORIAL2:empiar10988_fine_tuning.ipynb` notebook.
+Fine-tuning currently only works via the Python package and additional scripts.
+See the `TUTORIAL2:empiar10988_fine_tuning.ipynb` notebook, which continues from the first tutorial.

 ## Training ProPicker from Scratch